Frome: Religious sites

 In 1853, Irvingite Catholics (Catholic-Apostolic) began worshipping in a building in the West End until the church was closed.
 Nevertheless, there was a St Catherine's Catholic Church conducting weddings in Frome in 1904.
 The Roman Catholic church began in Frome after the building of a temporary church in Park Road in 1928, and a new church, St Catharine's Catholic Church, was finally built on the site in 1967 and 1968.
 Rook Lane Chapel, a noncomformist chapel, was in use from 1707 until 1968.
 In 1773, a split in the congregation of Rook Lane led to the establishment of another Zion Congregational Church in Whittox Lane.
 This building was replaced in 1810, and was extended in 1888 (a separate, octagonal school room with a conical roof having been built on the grounds in 1875).
 A Quaker Meeting House existed in Sheppards Barton, now South Parade, from 1675 to 1856.
 The original building was replaced around 1730 with a simple unadorned stone building comprising a single meeting room with wrought iron gallery above.
 The building became a school, the town library, Red Cross centre and, since 1999, the offices of a software company.
 The present chapel-like appearance was created in a 1993 refurbishment by the Red Cross.

 Baptists had been worshipping in the town since 1669, and had two churches.
 One was built in Sheppards Barton (now South Parade) in 1708.
 This was demolished and replaced by a new building in 1850, which was itself closed in 2001.
 Part of this building was converted to residential use but the main church, with a baptism pool, remains disused.
-A second Baptist Church was built in Badcox Lane (now Catherine Street) in 1711.
+A second Baptist church was built in Badcox Lane (now Catherine Street) in 1711.
 It was replaced with a new building in 1813, which was embellished with a Doric portico in 1845.
 It closed in 1962 (later serving as a library, before being converted into flats in the 1980s).
 The Methodist church, built in 1812 at Gorehedge, is still in use after considerable additions in 1863, restoration in 1871 and major internal rearrangement in the 1980s.
-Sun Street Chapel was erected by the Primitive Methodists in 1834, and closed in 1982, although it was used by another religious group afterwards.
-It is now used as a Community Centre.
-There is another Methodist church on Portway, built in 1910.
-A Dissenters' Cemetery with Chapel at Vallis Road, was founded in 1851 by Frome's 'Free Churches', mainly Baptist, Congregational and Methodist, and has been the site of over 6,000 burials.
+Sun Street Chapel was erected by the Primitive Methodists in 1834, and closed in 1982, although it was used by another religious group afterwards; it is now used as a community centre.
+Another Methodist church was built on Portway in 1910 and ceased worship in 2022.
+A Dissenters' Cemetery with chapel at Vallis Road was founded in 1851 by Frome's 'Free Churches', mainly Baptist, Congregational and Methodist, and has been the site of over 6,000 burials.